 Now that you’ve decided to purchase a quiet window air conditioner, consider a few additional factors and features that will help you choose the right model for you.

 Nearly all home air conditioning units — including quiet window air conditioner units — measure energy efficiency with ratings created and enforced by the EPA and the U.S. Department of Energy.
-The following will tell you how models within the same BTU class differ in terms of efficiency:
+The following will tell you how models within the same BTU class differ in terms of energy usage efficiency: